 We actively promote workplace safety culture.
 We provide employees with adequate training on occupational health and safety to keep up employees' awareness against workplace health and safety, thereby minimising work-related risks, preventing the occurrence of accidents in operation and reducing occupational hazards.
 Moreover, in order to enable our employees to understand and practice the contingency measures in case of emergency, in addition to posting fire escape route map on office and work area, we arrange different emergency drills every year, such as fire drills and integrated emergency drills.
-During the Year, the Group's Hong Kong office involved our employees in training sessions on fire safety, including fire prevention, escape and other emergency responses.
-Certain employees were also required to attend seminars organised by the Occupational Safety and Health Council, which covered topics on healthy workplaces.
+The Group's Hong Kong office involves our employees in training sessions on fire safety, including fire prevention, escape and other emergency responses.
+Certain employees are also required to attend appropriate external seminars on the occupational safety and health to enhance their awareness of occupational safety and health in the workplaces.